future-at-work/vuln-ai-application/README.md

 #### To run using ollama locally
 - Create a .env by copying .env.ollama.template.
 - Install [Ollama](https://github.com/ollama/ollama)
-- ollama pull llama3:latest
+- ollama pull mistral-nemo

-Note: Please note that while this local mode is great for getting a taste of the application.
-It is possible that you may not see reasonable results with these yet.
+Note: Please note that small LLMs do not perform very well as ReACT agents.
+In our testing `mistral-nemo` appeared to be sufficiently reliable.
+It is possible that you may not see reasonable results with most small models.

 #### To run the application: